Akira Toriyama: Short stories and other projects (1996–2011)

 A third anime adaptation based on Dragon Ball, entitled Dragon Ball GT, began airing in 1996, though this was not based on Toriyama's manga directly.
-Toriyama was still however involved in some overarching elements, including the name of the series and designs for the main cast.
+He was involved in some overarching elements, including the name of the series and designs for the main cast.
 Toriyama continued drawing manga in this period, predominantly one-shots and short (100–200-page) pieces, including Cowa!
 (1997–1998), Kajika (1998), and Sand Land (2000).
 On December 6, 2002, Toriyama made his only promotional appearance in the United States at the launch of Weekly Shōnen Jump's North American counterpart, Shonen Jump, in New York City.
 Toriyama's Dragon Ball and Sand Land were published in the magazine in the first issue, which also included an in-depth interview with him.
+Toriyama also wrote a short self-parody of Dragon Ball entitled Neko Majin, in the form of eight one-shots released sporadically from 1999 to 2005.
+The eight chapters were collected into a single volume and published in April 2005.

 On March 27, 2005, CQ Motors began selling an electric car designed by Toriyama.
 The one-person QVOLT is part of the company's Choro-Q series of small electric cars, with only 9 being produced.
-It costed 1,990,000 yen (about $19,000 US), has a top speed of 30 km/h and was available in 5 colors.
+It cost 1,990,000 yen (about $19,000 US), has a top speed of 30 km/h and was available in five colors.
 Toriyama stated that the car took over a year to design, "but due to my genius mini-model construction skills, I finally arrived at the end of what was a very emotional journey."

 He worked on a 2006 one-shot called Cross Epoch, in cooperation with One Piece creator Eiichiro Oda.
 The story is a short crossover that presents characters from both Dragon Ball and One Piece.
 Toriyama was the character designer and artist for the 2006 Mistwalker Xbox 360 exclusive RPG Blue Dragon, working with Hironobu Sakaguchi and Nobuo Uematsu, both of whom he had previously worked with on Chrono Trigger.
 At the time, Toriyama felt the 2007 Blue Dragon anime might potentially be his final work in animation.